harsimar/ISB_work/README.md

-# data_visualization_tutorial
+# ISB work
-Contains tutorial jupyter notebook files along with any data files that came with the tutorials.
+The chromosome graph folder contains all of the graphs and jupyter notebook files that analyze that data from file_counts_20160615.txt.